 - Take the long view.
 Like every trait, self-awareness is something that is a constant project.
 As adults, we learn new things about ourselves all the time.
 Being patient with your kids through their phases and their wild ideas and giving them the space to question who they are is important.

-- Don’t over-do it on the cautionary tales.
-If your kid is going through something tough like social rejection in the form of not being invited to a birthday party, never extend beyond saying “I know how you feel.”
+- Don’t overdo it on the cautionary tales.
+If your kid is going through something tough like social rejection in the form of not being invited to a birthday party, never extend beyond saying, “I know how you feel.”
 Let your kid think about why they may not have been invited on their own, and don’t let them immediately jump into calling other people mean, or hateful, or bad.
 Don’t engage in that, either.
-Just talk to them about their feelings and make them a good snack.
+Just talk to them about their feelings.

 This article was originally published on